Identities I commonly work with

 Disability / Chronic Illness

 While chronic illness and disability can come with various physical stressors and barriers to daily functioning, the biggest challenge often comes from living within a society that is not designed with disability and illness in mind.
-Disability justice is important to me as someone who lives with disability, and I bring this into the therapeutic space as well.
-Whether you are looking for a therapist to help navigate sexual issues that may arise due to illness, injury, or disability, navigating relational dynamics that are affected when one or more partners are living with chronic illness and/or disability, or you are an individual seeking therapeutic support from someone who works with disability justice as a framework, I am here to support you in your therapeutic goals.
+Disability justice is important to me as someone who lives with disability.
+I bring this knowledge to the therapeutic space as well, so we can navigate this often dif[icult world together.
+Whether you are looking for a therapist to help navigate sexual issues tied to an illness, disability, or injury, navigating relational dynamics that are affected when one or more partners are living with chronic illness and/or disability, or you are an individual seeking support from someone who works within a disability justice framework, I am here to support you in your therapeutic goals.

 Image of a basket full of a variety of different mushrooms of various shapes, sizes, and colors